mykelalvis/FATESRD/Other/Fate-Condensed-SRD-CC-BY.md

 ## How Can I Add and Remove Aspects?

-You can create or discover a [[situation aspect]] using the [[create advantage]] action (**page XX**).
+You can create or discover a [[situation aspect]] using the [[Create Advantage]] action (**page XX**).
 You may also create boosts that way, or as a result of a tie or success with style when you overcome an obstacle, attack, or defend.

 You can remove an aspect provided you can think of a way your character could do so—blast the **Raging Fire** with a fire extinguisher, use evasive maneuvers to escape the pursuing guard that's **On Your Tail**.
 Depending on the situation, that might require an overcome action (**page XX**); in this case, an opponent could use a defend action to try to preserve the aspect, if they can describe how they do so.